-German Bund futures were four ticks higher on the day at 145.07 with the near-term outlook for core debt dominated by Thursday's ECB meeting, at which dealers increasingly believe the central bank will signal an accommodative policy outlook.
+The near-term outlook for core debt was dominated by Thursday's ECB meeting, at which dealers expect the central bank to hint at an accommodative policy outlook.

 "We think they'll show they had a serious discussion on rates and with the new round of staff forecasts they may just pave the way for a cut," a trader said.

-But, while that may encourage bonds broadly to rally in anticipation of lower rates, in the short term it may help keep investors in the mood to buy the euro zone's riskier debt in preference to Bunds.
+But, while that may encourage bonds broadly to rally in anticipation of lower rates, in the short-term it may help keep investors in the mood to buy the euro zone's riskier debt in favour to Bunds.

 "At the moment risk assets seem to take central bank dovishness on board more than bonds do," the trader said.

 A German sale of five-year bonds later in the session was expected to see lower borrowing costs than a month ago, reflecting investors' increased desire to hold low risk and highly liquid assets to protect themselves from market turbulence.

 However, with five year bonds looking expensive relative to other maturities the strength of demand at the sale will also hinge on how likely the market believes an ECB rate cut is.

 "It's a bet on tomorrow's rate decision.
 If you believe that tomorrow the ECB will cut rates then the five-year (bond) is not that expensive.
 If don't believe that, it doesn't make sense to go for it," said Patrick Jacq, strategist at BNP Paribas.

 Nevertheless, any weakness in core debt was likely to be constrained by the unanswered questions over when and how Italy will resolve its indecisive election.